Julian Henry's Blog

 We can isolate the equation on its own and feed it output manipulating the system calls to write scratch paper with (correct Pylibs), call the “shard” equation with dummy args, and capture its output, if it even compiles.
 I know you typed-lang nerds will say, interpreted, but that’s three syllables and I haven’t got the time, buster.

 So, now you have the case of the K-family shards of unsolvable equations.
 You’d have to see the ouroboros of metaprogramming this begets.
 Say, we verify a shard with dummy args 1, get an answer, dummy args 1 calls shard 2, shard 2 confirms shard 1, but shard 2 and shard 1 are wrong.
-We are now coming into shard 3 with a family of arguments that is in correct, let’s say, should be something else.
+We are now coming into shard 3 with a family of arguments that is incorrect, let’s say, should be something else.

 Now, you may get to 3, in the triad and lament, aha!
 3 is incorrect.
 I knew it, try again.
 Now, you are provably stuck.
 Either you try a new regime in which 2 and 3 are prioritized, and create a consensus on ablation until a prevailing head arises, or else risk intellectual dishonesty.